privacy-scaling-explorations/acceleration-program/.github/ISSUE_TEMPLATE/proposal-for-applicant.md

 ---
-name: Proposal
+name: Proposal to work on an Open Task
-about: For applicant, submit a proposal to open task
+about: For applicants to submit a proposal to work on a specific Open Task.
 title: ''
 labels: ''
 assignees: ''